 One of the best Ameraucana characteristics is that they are a low-maintenance, hardy breed.
 Their Ameraucana care requirements are straightforward, making them great for beginners.
 Your Ameraucanas will be happy with just the basics done right.

-Housing & Space Needs
+Housing and Space Needs

-- Nesting Boxes: A standard 12″x12″ nesting box is perfect.
-Provide one for every 3-4 hens.
+Nesting Boxes: A standard 12″x12″ nesting box is perfect.
+Provide one for every 3 to 4 hens.

-Nutrition & Feeding
+Nutrition and Feeding

 Proper chicken nutrition is key to good health and steady egg production.